-Migrating from .NET Framework (4.x) to the latest .NET (5+) brings huge advantages to your app's performance, hosting fees, and maintainability.
-But it's important that you understand what the road to .NET 5+ looks like for your app before you start breaking things!
+Migrating from .NET Framework (4.x) to the latest version of .NET brings huge advantages to your app's performance, hosting fees, and maintainability.
+But it's important that you understand what the road to migrating to the latest .NET will look like for your app before you start breaking things!
 So how do you ensure your migration is being done the right way?

 Imagine a typical N-tiered application.
 Over the course of its life, the lines between each tier will often get blurred, either accidentally or deliberately.
 This can result in certain dependencies appearing where they shouldn't - such as System.Web references showing up in your application or data layer.
 This is a very common code smell and a great starting point to cleaning up your app.